ATLANTA (AP) — The last thing Matt Olson wanted to do was hit the ball.

 “We fought, they fought,” Astros manager Dusty Baker said.
-“It was a great game to watch it you’re a fan.”
+“It was a great game to watch if you’re a fan.”

 Both starters turned in strong performances, each going six innings and allowing only a solo homer.

 Cristian Javier pitched two-hit ball for the Astros but again failed to get much offensive support.
-Houston has been held to two runs or less in 10 of his 23 starts, leaving him with a 7-8 record even though his ERA dropped to 2.88.
+Houston has been held to two runs or fewer in nine of his 23 starts, leaving him with a 7-8 record even though his ERA dropped to 2.88.

 Rookie Spencer Strider surrendered three hits, walked two and struck out nine for the Braves.
 The growing popularity of the 23-year-old Strider, known for his thick mustache and 100 mph fastball, was evident from all the the fans in the sellout crowd of 42,893 wearing fake ‘staches in his honor.